ALASdoo/alasdoo_com_v2/content/english/articles/how-to-incorporate-QA-into-software-development-process.md

 draft: false
 title: 'How to incorporate QA into software development process?'
 image: 'images/articles/qa-dev-process.jpg'
-alt: "A person is writing a checkmark next to a quality assurance hologram over a laptop."
+alt: 'A person is writing a checkmark next to a quality assurance hologram over a laptop.'
 author: 'Marta Gajin'
 description: '' # meta description
 keywords: